 What if the dApp I Need Isn’t Integrated?

-Since Ledger Live is an open source and open platform – no matter the project, you can write your own plugin to make it Ledger Live compatible and allow your users to clear sign.
-So why wait?
+Ledger Live is an open-source and open platform.
+This means if you’re a developer seeking to bring clear signing to your app, you can build a plug-in to make it Ledger Live compatible.,and allow your users to clear sign.

-In the mean-time, while our integrations expand, we understand that some transactions still need an intermediary wallet.
-If you’re verifying transactions through middlewares, you may still be asked to blind sign.
-Where this is the case, there are still a number of steps you can take to mitigate your risk of being scammed.
+Where this is the case, there are still several steps you can take to mitigate your risk of being scammed.

 - Be skeptical of DM’s on social media: if someone you don’t know is actively reaching out to you, consider the reasons why.
 Remember, it could be anyone (don’t link on links).

-- Oh…And never ever ever disclose your recovery phrase to anyone, save it on a device connected to the internet or enter in a software wallet, your ledger recovery phrase is only meant to be entered in your Ledger device – one more time for the people at the back!
+Oh…And never ever disclose your recovery phrase to anyone.
+Your recovery phrase belongs in a place far from the internet.
+Make sure you never enter it in a software wallet either.
+Your recovery phrase is only meant for recovering your Ledger device – one more time for the people at the back!

 The Gatekeeper is You

 Blind signing has two elements: it’s a technological gap that invites human error.
-That’s why your own judgement has never been so crucial.
+That’s why your judgment has never been so crucial.

 No matter how advanced your wallet is, you are the last point of defense for your crypto assets.
-But by ensuring that every part of the transaction can be scrutinized by you, Ledger’s expanding App Catalogue empowers you to enjoy the incredible new options made possible by crypto, without submitting yourself to chance.
+But by allowing you to scrutinize the details of transactions, Ledger’s expanding App Catalogue empowers you to enjoy the incredible new options made possible by crypto.
+All of that without submitting yourself to chance.